Experience amazing cuisine in Uruguay

 - Beef – Cabaña Verónica in the Port Market

-- Uruguayan classics with a twist (and Tuesday jazz) – Bar El Mingus
+- Uruguayan classics with a twist (and Sunday and Tuesday live music) – Bar El Mingus

 - Bistro open noon-midnight with massive wine list – Baco

 - Amazing foodtruck on the coast – Lobo Suelto

 - Seafood specialities in Punta del Diablo – Il Tano Cucina

 - 100% local and organic fine-dining – Salón No. 3